 About 1% to 2% of patients may experience complications after the procedure, such as delayed bleeding or narrowing of the cervix (stenosis).

-- Cold knife cone biopsy (conization) -This is a surgical procedure in which a cone-shaped piece containing the lesion is removed.
+- Cold knife cone biopsy (conization) is a surgical procedure in which a cone-shaped piece containing the lesion is removed.

 - Hysterectomy: Removal of the uterus may be an option in cases where CIN persists or does not improve after other procedures are used.

 Most of the time, cases of CIN can be treated successfully.
 Ablation and resection are effective in approximately 90% of all cases, with a 10% chance of recurrence after treatment.
-Rarely progresses to cancer, and when it progresses, it does so slowly.
+Rarely progresses to cancer, and when it goes, it does so slowly.

 Patients are recommended to have Pap tests every 3 or 6 months for 1 or 2 years after treatment.
 After that, they can resume the annual Papanicolaou tests.